-In keeping with the updated motto, the 107-year-old gathering returns May 4-5 with extended hours, a more diverse live music lineup, and additional food and drink offerings.
+In keeping with the updated motto, the 110-year-old gathering has been updated in recent years with extended hours, a more diverse live music lineup, and additional food and drink offerings.

 “It’s changing,” says Karen Lease, the free festival’s president and director of operations.
 “We’re taking things that people love about FlowerMart and moving it forward.
 But at the same time you don’t want to lose the flavor of FlowerMart.’”

 Even in the midst of such significant upgrades, there are some traditions that FlowerMart isn’t planning to forego any time soon.
 Among them, are the festival’s signature lemon peppermint sticks.